Testing for Convergence or Divergence of a Series

 TL;DR

-- Convergence/divergence of geometric series: Geometric series $\sum ar^{n-1}$
+- Convergence/divergence of geometric series: The geometric series $\sum ar^{n-1}$

 - converges if $|r| < 1$